boring-registry/boring-registry/README.md

 ### Recursive vs. non-recursive upload

-Walking the directory recursively is the default behavoir of `boring-registry upload`.
-This way all modules underneath theq current directory will be checked for `boring-registry.hcl` files and modules will be packaged and uploaded if they not already exist.
+Walking the directory recursively is the default behavior of `boring-registry upload`.
+This way all modules underneath the current directory will be checked for `boring-registry.hcl` files and modules will be packaged and uploaded if they not already exist.
 However this can be unwanted in certain situations e.g. if a `.terraform` directory is present containing other modules that have a configuration file.
 The `-recursive=false` flag will omit this behavior.
 Here is a short example: